Morris, Manitoba: History

 By 1874, the ox carts began to carry settlers to the areas around the Scratching River (now the Morris River) and the population began to grow.
 The town of Morris was named after Alexander Morris, the second Lieutenant Governor of Manitoba, and was officially incorporated in 1883.
+In 1891, the town of Morris had a population of 286.

 Morris is one of 18 communities in the Red River Valley of Manitoba surrounded by a ring dike.
 The first ring dike was built to protect the town from the 1966 Red River Flood, by the Canadian Army Engineers, the Mennonite Disaster Service and local volunteers.
 A permanent dike protected Morris during the 1997 Red River flood.

 Geography

 The town of Morris lies in the middle of the Red River Valley.
 The shallow valley spreads for many kilometres to the east and west, but only rises a few metres at most.
 The land is remarkably flat.
 Repeated flooding in the past has left the valley floor covered in rich river silt.
 The fine black soils are some of the best-producing agricultural soils in the world.
 The Red River Valley is part of the remnants of the prehistoric Lake Agassiz, which was once much larger than Lake Superior, which is the biggest of the five Great Lakes.